tymothytym/dateSquirrel/readme.md

     <img src="https://rawgit.com/tymothytym/dateSquirrel/master/static/squirrelicity.svg" alt="squirrelicity"/>
 </p>

 dateSquirrel is a date picker with calendar dates.
 It's modal-free, dependency-free, library-free and asterisk-free.
-This project was created in response to a request for an app date picker that fitted inside a single input field and didn't launch modals or spawn additional inputs but was still: versatile enough to pick a date or just a month, was easily (re)brandable, didn't mess with the inputs styles, supported IE11 and could be destroyed & reset with new date ranges.
+This project was created in response to a request for an app date picker that fitted inside a single input field and didn't launch modals or spawn additional inputs but was still: versatile enough to pick a date by day, month and year, was brandable, didn't mess with the inputs core behaviour, supported IE11 and could be destroyed & reset with new date ranges via JavaScript.

-Obviously this repo is Plan B. Plan A is still to repeatedly tell people it isn't possible with increasingly wild gesticulations.

 **[Try the demo](https://tymothytym.com/datesquirrel/)**

 ## Changelog
 [See the changelog](https://github.com/tymothytym/dateSquirrel/blob/master/CHANGELOG.md)

-## To do
-- [ ] Add styling options to readme
-- [ ] Optimise

 ## Table of Contents
 - [Before you get started](#warning)